M-Faheem-Khan/SYRUP/README.md

 # SYRUP
-A simple game made with pygame
+A simple game made with pygame.
 It is still under active development